ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 jobs
   List of jobs output.
-If no job status is found, this will return an empty job code with msg=JOB NOT FOUND.
+If no job status is found, this will return an empty ret_code with msg_txt explanation.

   | **returned**: success
   | **type**: list